 Regimenting a day at preschool is all about balance: quiet time and play, flexibility and routine, structured lessons and free choice.
-While it may take you a while to find the formula that works for you and your group, the basic elements will remain the same.
+While it may take you a while to find the formula that works for you and your group, the basic elements of a preschool daily schedule will remain the same.

-This article will cover the components of an effective preschool schedule and give ideas on how to best manage activities day-to-day.
-If you want to check out the schedule ideas first, head to the bottom of the article where you can find two sample templates, one for a full-day schedule and one for a half-day.
+This article will cover the components of an effective preschool schedule and give you ideas on how to best manage day-to-day preschool activities.
+If you're looking for preschool daily schedule templates, head to the bottom of the article where you'll find sample full-day and half-day schedules.

 Establish preschool schedule basics

-No matter how you choose to schedule your time, what activities you engage in day-to-day, or what resources your center has, your daily schedule may include the following:
+No matter how you choose to schedule your time, what activities you engage in day-to-day, or what resources your center has, your preschool daily schedule should include the following:

 - Routine — children perform best when they have a regular schedule and know what to expect

-- Play — children grow and explore through play, and every center should build playtime into the schedule
+- Play — children grow and explore through play, and every preschool should build playtime into the schedule

 - Regular meals and snacks — preschool days require lots of energy, and children need to fuel their bodies appropriately